b4rtik/metasploit-execute-assembly/README.md

 Assembly directory where to serach ASSEMBLY

+ETWBYPASS

+Enable or Disable Etw bypass.
+This parameter is necessary due to the technique used.
+It is possible that subsequent updates will make the bypass unstable which could result in a crash.
+By setting the parameter to false the module continues to work.

 PID

 Pid to inject.
 If different from 0 the module does not create a new process but uses the existing process identified by the PID parameter.